ISAITB/docs-services/source/common/index.rst

 Test services, apart from :ref:`returning outputs<common__returning_output>` and :ref:`reports<common__tar>` to test sessions, can also contribute entries to their **log outputs**.
 Each test session generates a log consisting of progress messages that complement its test execution diagram as a means of providing additional feedback to testers.
-Logged messages are generated automatically by the test bed but can also be explicitly added by means of the
+Logged messages are generated automatically by the Test Bed but can also be explicitly added by means of the
 `GITB TDL log step`_.
 All messages come with a severity level, ranging from debug and information messages to warnings and errors.

 As an alternative or complement to using the `GITB TDL log step`_ you can also have your custom test services contribute log entries.
 This could be done to add additional information on processing taking place within the test service, or to provide feedback to the user in case the test execution diagram is not sufficient.
 Contributing log entries is supported for all types of custom test services (:ref:`validation<validation>`, :ref:`messaging<messaging>` and
-:ref:`processing<processing>` services) and is achieved by making a web service call on the **log operation** of the test bed's SOAP API.
+:ref:`processing<processing>` services) and is achieved by making a web service call on the **log operation** of the Test Bed's SOAP API.

 The **log operation**, is separately defined per type of service but in all cases expects as parameters: